 Coordination of Healthcare for Complex Kids (CHECK)

-In September of 2014, the University of Illinois at Chicago, Department of Pediatrics was the only recipient in Illinois to be awarded one of the 39 Round 2 Health Care Innovation Awards.
+In September of 2014, the University of Illinois Chicago, Department of Pediatrics was the only recipient in Illinois to be awarded one of the 39 Round 2 Health Care Innovation Awards.
 The CHECK program targets Medicaid and CHIP patients in Cook County who are from 0-25 years of age and have asthma, sickle cell disease, diabetes, prematurity, or multiple chronic diseases.
 Through the use of community health workers, innovative technology tools, and mental health interventions, the CHECK program aims to:

 - Decrease Medicaid spending